How do I reserve instrument time?

 What technical support is provided for the use of the 3T facility?

-A research-dedicated technologist is available to operate the scanner and fMRI paradigms 8-2:30pm, Monday-Friday.
-Training is provided to researchers to run the scanner if their projects are funded for multiple years and late afternoon or evening or weekend scanning is involved.
-We provide support in imaging protocol development, including pulse sequence, fMRI paradigm, as well as image processing and analysis.
+A research-dedicated technologist is available to operate the scanner and fMRI paradigms 8am-8pm, Monday-Friday.
+Training is provided to researchers to run the scanner for other times should that be required for your study.
+We provide support in imaging protocol development, including pulse sequence, and image processing and analysis.
 Depending on the scope of our involvement, this typically can be arranged in form of research collaboration.
-We provide support for integrating peripherals researchers bring in for their projects with the scanner and ESys®.
+We offer a range of auxiliary equipment such as projection screen, response system and physiological monitoring.
+We also provide support for integrating peripherals equipment with the scanner that researchers bring in for their projects.

-How do I make arrangements to use AMRIS’s Agilent/Varian VNMRS-600 spectrometer?
+How do I make arrangements to use AMRIS’s Cryo-Chemistry 600 spectrometer?

 The spectrometer is located in Room 100 of the Chemistry Laboratory Building (CLB) on the main UF campus, about a 3/4-mile walk north from the AMRIS Facility of the McKnight Brain Institute (MBI) in the UF Health Science Center.

 Contact Jim Rocca by e-mail (firstname.lastname@example.org) or phone (352-294-0126) concerning this instrument.
-The spectrometer is operating with Agilent’s VNMR-J software version 3.2, the same software which is running on the Chemistry Department’s Varian 500 MHz spectrometers and two of its Varian 300 MHz spectrometers.
-If you are already familiar with that software, then Mr. Rocca can provide a check-out for you on the VNMRS-600 concerning to the particulars of its operation.
+Mr. Rocca can provide instruction for you on the Bruker Avance III console concerning to the particulars of its operation.
 Once you are comfortable operating the instrument on your own, you can then make arrangements for independent key access to CLB-100, as well as for building access if you are not a member of the Chemistry Department.
 Please note that such keys are not issued to individuals, but to a single research group, and the Professor overseeing your research will need to sign the form requesting access to this spectrometer.

 I only have a small amount of a substance, e.g., natural product, poly-peptide, etc. What AMRIS spectrometer(s) should I use to obtain the best spectra on my sample in solution, and is it possible to have assistance with the spectrometers?